Spin caloritronics as a probe of nonunitary superconductors: Introduction

 \section{Introduction}

 Classification of superconducting states and identification of unusual superconductivity underlie both the efforts to understand mechanisms of electron pairing and applications of superconducting materials.
-At the most fundamental level, determining whether the superconducting state breaks the time-reversal and/or point group symmetries of the host crystal lattice restricts theories of the paring in a given family of materials~\cite{sigrist1991phenomenological,annettreview_1990,Volovik1985a}.
-More recently, with the emergence of topological electronic matter as a potential driver for applications, reliable methods to identify topological superconductivity, whether in time-reversal broken or time-reversal invariant states, became an essential question~\cite{qi2011topological,sato2016majorana,sato2017topological}.
-Similarly, proposals to utilize the interplay between superconductivity and magnetism for superconducting spintronics~\cite{buzdin2003periodic,margaris2010zero,buzdin2008direct,kulagina2014spin,sacramento2011supercurrent,sacramento2010spin,takashima2017adiabatic,linder2014superconducting,bergeret2001long,kadigrobov2001quantum,bergeret2005odd,volkov2003odd,eschrig2003theory}, brought renewed focus to the studies of the spin properties of the paired electron states.
+At the most fundamental level, determining whether a superconducting state breaks the time-reversal and/or point group symmetries of the host crystal lattice restricts theories of the possible electron pairing in a given family of materials~\cite{sigrist1991phenomenological,annettreview_1990, Volovik1985a}.
+More recently, with the emergence of topological electronic matter as a potential driver for applications, reliable methods to identify topological superconductivity have been in demand~\cite{qi2011topological,sato2016majorana,sato2017topological}.
+Similarly, proposals to utilize the interplay between superconductivity and magnetism for superconducting spintronics~\cite{linder2015superconducting,eschrig2015spin,sharma2023spin,bathen2017spin}, have brought a renewed focus on the studies of the spin properties of the paired electron states.